-When are business meals tax deductible?
+When are meals tax-deductible?

-Example 1 -locations that are not part of your `usual’ work routine
+Locations that are not part of your `usual’ work routine

-Example 2 -staying away from home overnight
+Staying away from home overnight

 Eligible to claim for your business meals and lunches

-a) if you travel to sites that you do not otherwise travel to under your `usual’ work routine; or
+- If you travel to sites that you do not otherwise travel to under your `usual’ work routine; or

-b) if you stay away from home overnight.
+- If you stay away from home overnight.

 - On your tax return, if you are self-employed / a sole trader.